-Upon satisfactory completion of the prescribed curriculum and assigned comprehensive review activities, the student is awarded an Associate in Applied Science Degree and is eligible for the NCLEX-RN exam.
+Upon successful completion of the Associate Degree Nursing curriculum and assigned comprehensive review activities, the student is awarded an Associate in Applied Science Degree and is eligible for the NCLEX-RN exam.
 After passing this examination, the graduate receives registered nurse status.
-The program is approved by the Iowa Board of Nursing and accredited by the National League for Nursing Accrediting Commission, 3343 Peachtree Road N.E., Suite 850, Atlanta, GA 30326, (404-975-5000), www.nlnac.org.
+The program is approved by the Iowa Board of Nursing and accredited by the Accreditation Commission for Education in Nursing (ACEN) (formerly the National League for Nursing Accrediting Commission, Inc.), 3343 Peachtree Road N.E., Suite 850, Atlanta, GA 30326, (404-975-5000), www.nlnac.org/acen.